anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 In general for the provision of storage as shared resource it is not desirable to use "in chassis storage" for anything other than in the storage devices for platform hypervisor/OS boot or for the hosts providing the storage sub-systems deployment itself.
-This is due to difficulty in resulting operational management (see principles section "3.6.1 Introduction" - "Operationally Amenable" above).
+This is due to difficulty in resulting operational management (see principles section `Introduction to Stotarge`_ - "Operationally Amenable" above).

 For cloud based storage "Ephemeral" storage (hypervisor attached or container images which are disposed when VNF/CNF is stopped) is often distinguished from other persistent storage, however this is a behaviour variation that is managed via the VNF descriptor rather than a specific Storage Type.

 Storage also follows the alignment of separated virtual and physical resources of Virtual Infrastructure Layer and HW Infrastructure Layer.
-Reasons for such alignment are described more in Section 3.5.
+Reasons for such alignment are described more in Section `Network`_.

 While there are new storage technologies being made available and a trend towards the use of flash for all physical storage needs, for the near future, the core storage architecture for Cloud Infrastructure is likely to remain